 Satisfactory Academic Progress (SAP) for financial aid purposes measures a student’s progress relative to their length of enrollment.
 UCLA Financial Aid and Scholarships has revised the Standards for Satisfactory Academic Progress in accordance with new federal regulations.
 UCLA Standards for Satisfactory Academic Progress measures a student’s progress toward degree completion using both qualitative (GPA) and quantitative (units completed compared to units attempted) methods.
 To be eligible for financial aid at UCLA, students must meet or exceed these standards.
 The standards apply to all college coursework taken, regardless of whether financial aid was received or not, including coursework transferred from another institution.
-Academic progress is reviewed annually after winter quarter grades are available.
-Units attempted are measured on the census date, which is the end of third week each quarter.
+Academic progress is reviewed annually after winter quarter grades are available and units attempted are measured on the census date at the end of third week of each quarter.
 Students who fail to meet the Standards for Satisfactory Academic Progress will have their financial aid eligibility suspended.
-For more information, please refer to the Guide to Satisfactory Academic Progress which can be found on our publications page.
+For more information, please refer to the Guide to Satisfactory Academic Progress, under our Publications page.

 QUARTERLY UNIT REQUIREMENTS

 In addition to the Satisfactory Academic Progress requirements, you must also adhere to the quarterly unit requirements.
 UCLA Financial Aid and Scholarships checks your units on the census date at the end of the third week of classes.
 Enrollment below half-time on that date will result in cancellation of your aid and billing for funds received.
 Half-time enrollment for a graduate student is 4 units.